immersive-web/webxr-ar-module/explainer.md

     // Store the session for use later. vrSession = session;

-    // In non-exclusive mode layers aren't used and the canvas should be sized
+    // In non-exclusive mode the canvas should be sized according to the page's
-    // according to the page's needs instead of querying the size from
+    // needs instead of querying the size from getSourceProperties.

-    // getSourceProperties.
+    // Also, in non-exclusive mode layers aren't needed, but it's convenient to
+    // create one anyway to observe the VR frame loop with. vrCanvasLayer = new VRCanvasLayer(vrSession, glCanvas);

     OnDrawFrame();
   }, err => {